jmjuanes/siimple/README.md

 @import "siimple/scss/elements/_tip.scss";
 ```

+## Documentation

+We are working on a new documentation for version `v3.1.0`.
+You can find the documentation and the reference guide for `v3.0.0` in https://www.siimple.xyz/documentation

 ## Develop

 Follow the steps described in this section if you are going to contribute, extend or modify **siimple**.
 Our main branch is `develop`, which reflects a state with the latest delivered development changes.